 Spring Boot WebDAV Server Example with Oracle Back-end, Java

 This sample provides a WebDAV server running on the Spring Boot framework.
-All data including file content, documents structure and custom attributes is stored in Oracle database.
-The IT Hit WebDAV Ajax Library is used to display and browse server content on a default web page as well as to open documents for editing from a web page and save back directly to server.
+All data including file content, document structure, and custom attributes are stored in the Oracle database.
+The IT Hit WebDAV Ajax Library is used to display and browse server content on a default web page as well as to open documents for editing from a web page and save them back directly to the server.

 - Java 1.8.

 - Oracle Database 10g or later version.
 Express, Standard, or Enterprise Edition.

 - Set the license.
 Download your license file here.
 To set the license, edit the webdav.license section in \springboot\src\main\resources\application.properties and specify the path to the license.lic file.

 webdav.license=C:\License.licThe IT Hit Java WebDAV Server Library is fully functional and does not have any limitations.
 However, the trial period is limited to 1 month.
 After the trial period expires the Java WebDAV Server will stop working.